eightrx/new_system_scripts/README.md

-# Scripts for Setting up new systems on different distros
+Scripts for Setting up a new Void Linux System